fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
-The areas that I am most interested in are biomedical data science and software development.
+The areas that I am most interested in are biomedical data science and data software development.
 In addition to statistics and biostatistics, I enjoy learning about epidemiology.
 Programming in relation web application development is another area I find engaging.
 In my free time, I like to code, exercise, and practice mindfulness meditation.